evagabriela/WDI/curriculum/week-02/05-js-events/README.md

 Luckily, we can use the **event object** to obtain this kind of information.

+Watch this short [video](https://generalassembly.wistia.com/medias/j2rme61inj) for an overview of the event object.

 #### Accessing the Event Object
 So how do we gain access to the event object?